dennislee22/dennislee22.github.io/docs/cdw/snappy.md

     SELECT AVG(age) FROM db1.parquet_snappy where lastname = 'Davis' and age > 30 and age < 40;
     ```

-10. Repeat step 4 for file format Avro by creating the table with following schema.
+11. Repeat step 4 for file format Avro by creating a table with the following schema.

     ```yaml
     set hive.exec.compress.output=true;